About

 Collaborations: Creative and Curatorial Projects

-The place where the creek goes underground, exhibition by Anthony Romero with Deanna Ledezma and Josh Rios, Harvard Radcliffe Institute, September 16–December 14, 2024.
+The place where the creek goes underground, exhibition by Deanna Ledezma, Josh Rios, and Anthony Romero (Place as Practice Research Collective), curated by Meg Rotzel with Caitlin Julia Rubin, Johnson-Kulukundis Family Gallery, Harvard Radcliffe Institute, Cambridge, September 16–December 14, 2024.

 Contigo, Diana Solís, group exhibition co-curated by Nicole Marroquin and Deanna Ledezma, Co-Prosperity, Chicago, August 5–September 23, 2023.